-ObjectiveTo systematically review the quality of evidence-based guidelines (EBGs) on medication therapy for neonatal bacterial meningitis, and compare differences and similarities of the drugs recommended, in order to provide references for clinical application.
-MethodsDatabases such as the TRIP, PubMed, CNKI, VIP, WanFang, CBM, National Guideline Clearinghouse and Guidelines International Network were searched to collect evidence-based guidelines on medication therapy for neonatal bacterial meningitis.
-Methodological quality of included studies was assessed according to the AGREE Ⅱ instrument, and the differences and similarities among recommendations were compared.
-ResultsA total of 4 EBGs were included.
-Among them, one guideline was developed by the America and three guidelines were by the UK.
-Only one guideline was developed specially for neonates, while the rest were for neonates and children of different ages.
-According to the AGREE Ⅱ instrument, "scope and purpose", "stakeholder involvement", "rigor of development", "clarity and presentation", "applicability" and "editorial independence" were scored more than 60%.
-The recommendations of different guidelines were basically the same, only with conflicts in some areas.
-ConclusionAlthough most guidelines concerning neonatal bacterial meningitis are of high quality, grading levels of evidence and strength of recommendation should be unified.
+ObjectiveTo systematically review quality of evidence-based pneumocystosis guidelines for children, compare the differences and similarities among recommendations, and to provide references for clinical application.
+MethodsDatabases such as TRIP, PubMed, CNKI, VIP, WanFang Data, CBM, U.S National Guideline Clearinghouse (NGC), and Guidelines International Network (GIN) were searched to collect evidence-based guidelines on medication therapy for children with pneumocystosis.
+Methodological quality of included guidelines was evaluated according to the AGREE Ⅲ instrument, and the differences and similarities among recommendations were compared.
+ResultsA total of 3 evidence-based guidelines concerning children with pneumocystosis were included, of which, 2 were made by the USA and 1 by international academic organizations.
+Only 1 guideline was especially suitable for children, while others were for children of different ages and adults.
+The results of AGREE Ⅲ scoring showed that, among 6 domains which were rated using the AGREE Ⅲ instrument, "scope and purpose", "stakeholder involvement", "rigor of development", "clarity and presentation" and "editorial independence" were scored more than 60%; while "applicability" was only scored 46%, 25% and 31%.
+Besides, the grading of evidence and grading of recommendations were different.
+The medication recommendations of different guidelines were not the same.
+ConclusionThe quality of 3 guidelines is not high, and the grading of evidence and the strength of recommendation are still needed to be unified.
+The target population and the recommendations in the guidelines are different.

 ObjectivesTo evaluate the quality of evidence-based guidelines for the treatment of female stress urinary incontinence, so as to provide evidence for clinical stress urinary incontinence management research.MethodsWebsite of the professional society, clinical practice guide website, Yimaitong website, PubMed, CNKI, WanFang Data and VIP databases were electronically searched to collect stress urinary incontinence management related guidelines from January 1st, 2014 to January 1st, 2019.
 Two reviewers independently screened literature, extracted data and evaluated the quality of included guidelines using Appraisal of Guidelines for Research and Evaluation (AGREE Ⅱ) and the characteristics of each guidelines were analyzed.ResultsWe identified totally 8 relevant evidence-based guidelines in this field.
 The average standardized scores in the 6 domains of AGREE II were 90.74% (scope and purpose), 78.71% (stakeholder involvement), 74.60% (rigor of development), 93.52% (clarity of presentations), 61.81% (applicability), and 91.67% (independence).
 The overall standardized scores of 8 guidelines were 77.70%, and the total scores were 5.31 (out of 7).
 For overall quality, 4 of them were grade A and 4 of them were grade B.ConclusionsThe overall quality of evidence-based guidelines for stress urinary incontinence is high, and scores in different fields are vary large.
 Fields of " stakeholder involvement”, " rigor of development” and " applicability” with lower scores still requires strengthening.
 The current guidelines for female stress urinary incontinence in China still fails to meet the standards of evidence-based guidelines, so the quality of the guidelines should be improved to improve guide clinical practice.